 A great par 3 that has some demons not visible from the tee, a very undulating green with savage drop offs at the front left hand side and over the back, Bunkers also protect the right hand side of the green.
 Middle of the green and two putts should always be the plan.

-A strong par 4 which into the prevailing north east winds provides a test.
-A drive up the left side will give you the best angle to the green which slopes front to back with a nasty bunker protecting it short right and two grass bunkers left of the green.
-The safest place on the green is towards the back as the green widens.
+A strong par 4 which into the prevailing north east winds provides a stern test.
+A drive up the left side will give you the best angle to the green which slopes from front to back with a nasty bunker protecting it short right and two grass bunkers left of the green.
+There is also a penalty area short and left of the green.
+The safest place on the green is towards the back where it widens and flattens.

-A shortish dog leg right par 4, three bunkers about 100m from the green await the long hitters.
+A shortish slight dog leg right par 4, two bunkers about 100m from the green await the long hitters.
 OOB the length of the hole on the right is there as well.
 The green is protected by bunkers left and right of the green.
 A wedge in for the longer hitters or a good chip and run down the slope for the shorter hitters will give you a great chance of scoring well on this hole.

 A shortish par 3 with OOB over the back.
 The green has severe undulations with the best leave being towards the back on the right hand side.
 From this point you will have the easiest putt on a very difficult green.
-The green is also surrounded by four deep bunkers which will test your skills if you find them.
+The putting surface is also surrounded by four deep bunkers which will test your skills if you find them.

 A great risk and reward par 4.
 OOB guards the length of the hole on the right.
-A strategic bunker invisible from the tee about 130 m from the green is right on many club members driving distance.
-The green is guarded either side by bunkers and the huge green has three large tiers on it.
+A strategic bunker invisible from the tee about 130 m from the green in the middle of the fairway is right on many club members driving distance.
+The huge putting surface is guarded either side by bunkers and has three large tiers on it.
 Ensure your second shot is on the right tier and you will score well.
 The wrong levels often means 3 or more putts.